 4. How to prepare for ethical questions in a medical school interview?

 The best way to prepare is to practice with a medical school admission consultant to articulate your decision-making process.
 Receiving personalized feedback for these types of questions is crucial.
 Only an objective party can tell you whether your answers are structured and well-delivered.
-If you are looking for help with you interview prep, consider enrolling in an MMI interview prep course.
+If you are looking for help with you interview prep, consider enrolling in an MMI prep course.

 5. What else can I do to prepare?